Abiorh001/goose-omniagent-core/README.md

 - **Reliable Performance**: Production-ready infrastructure with error handling
 - **Rich Ecosystem**: Access to 100+ MCP servers and tools
 - **Seamless Experience**: Works with existing Goose workflows
+- **Autonomous Operations**: Self-flying agents that work in the background

 ## 🤝 Contributing